 Jeremy & Jital – Founders

-Founded by Jeremy Buck, restaurateur/craft cocktail specialist and his wife, Jital Vaghela, former international apparel design consultant.
+Founded by Jeremy Buck, restaurateur/craft cocktail specialist and his wife, Jital Vaghela, an international apparel design consultant.
 They opened the doors of Coterie, Downtown Charleston in 2020 with a focus on experience, community, and hospitality.
-Coterie spotlights the art of elevated libations and beautifully curated modern Indian fare by Viraj Brokar in an artisanal space.
+Coterie spotlights the art of elevated libations and beautifully curated Modern American fare by Executive Chef Damian Sandoval in an artisanal space.